Aikohh/aikohh.github.io/source/skill-tree.md

 ### ![icon](_static/skill/38px-NGSUISkillHarmonizerParryPPGain.png) Harmonizer Parry PP Gain
 Regain PP when you successfully guard with the Weapon Action.
-Does not work with [Marmelo Patience](#marmelo-patience).
+Does not apply to [Hot Marmelo Parry](#hot-marmelo-parry) or [Marmelo Patience](#marmelo-patience).

 (harmonizer-parry-counter)=
 ### ![icon](_static/skill/38px-NGSUISkillHarmonizerParryCounter.png) Harmonizer Parry Counter
 Performing a Normal Attack after successfully guarding an attack with the Weapon Action unleashes a strong counter attack.
-Does not apply to [Hot Marmelo Parry](#hot-marmelo-parry) or [Marmelo Patience](#marmelo-patience).
+Can not be performed after a successful guard with [Marmelo Patience](#marmelo-patience) or [Hot Marmelo Parry](#hot-marmelo-parry).

 (linear-drive)=
 ### ![icon](_static/skill/38px-NGSUISkillLinearDrive.png) Linear Drive
-At a specific time after unleashing a [Photon Art](#photon-arts), perform a Normal Attack to unleash an extra attack that moves you toward or away your target depending on your directional movement input.
+At a specific time after unleashing a [Photon Art](#photon-arts), perform a Normal Attack to unleash an extra attack that moves you toward or away from your target depending on your directional movement input.
 This is a great skill for adjusting your position, and also deals decent damage comparable to a Photon Art.
 Linear Drive also restores PP and applies a good amount of [Treble Clef](#treble-clef-marking).